Vermillion River (Minnesota)

-The Vermillion River is a 59.6 mi waterway that meanders through Scott County and Dakota County in Minnesota, entering the Mississippi River floodplain just south of Hastings.
+The Vermillion River, known in Dakota as Wa Se Sa Wa Kpa, is a 59.6 mi waterway that meanders through Scott County and Dakota County in Minnesota, entering the Mississippi River floodplain just south of Hastings.
 13.5 mi of it are designated as a trout stream, which is unusual for being so close to a metropolitan area.
 Trophy-sized trout used to be found in the river often but now rarely.

 Description

-Vermillion, derived from the French for "red", was probably so named from deposits of ochre Indians used for body painting.
+Vermillion, derived from the French for "red", was probably so named from deposits of ochre the Dakota used for body painting.
+Also in reference to the ochre deposits, the Dakota name for the river, Wa Se Sa Wa Kpa, translates to 'Red Paint River'.

 The Vermillion is a state-designated trout stream, managed for catch-and-release fishing of brown trout.
 The portion of the river that supports trout is upstream, around the towns of Farmington; Empire, and the City of Lakeville.
 After the waterfall in the city of Hastings, the water becomes too warm to support trout.
 Downstream from the falls on the south side of Hastings, the water becomes even warmer, supporting riverine species such as northern pike and freshwater drum.
 The Minnesota state record black crappie of 5.0 pounds was caught in the Vermillion River in 1940.
 An old channel of the Vermillion River continues south from Hastings on the western edge of the Mississippi valley.